lexibank/tlopo/out/vol1/chapter9.md

 ## 2.3.
 Rub

 Rubbing in Oceanic languages is roughly divisible into two semantic categories: rubbing in which abrasion is to the fore, as for example in making a fire, and rubbing for the purpose of making smooth.
-The generic term for abrasive rubbing was apparently POc &ast;usuq, whilst &ast;suka referred to friction to make a fire.
-The POc term for 'rub smooth' was &ast;quju(r), &ast;qujur-i-.
-Although it is sometimes difficult to distinguish the reflexes of &ast;usuq and &ast;quju(r) , they were clearly separate verbs in POc.
-POc &ast;pulu evidently referred to rubbing in association with washing.
+The generic term for abrasive rubbing was apparently POc _&ast;usuq_, whilst _&ast;suka_ referred to friction to make a fire.
+The POc term for 'rub smooth' was _&ast;quju(r)_, _&ast;qujur-i-_.
+Although it is sometimes difficult to distinguish the reflexes of _&ast;usuq_ and _&ast;quju(r)_, they were clearly separate verbs in POc.
+POc _&ast;pulu_ evidently referred to rubbing in association with washing.

 <table>
 <tr>